The Ride will offer two route options of approximately 160 miles or 230 miles in The Somme area.

-Other road users in Belgium and France are very respectful to cyclists and we will be assured a warm welcome through the picturesque towns and villages through which we will pass.
+Other road users in France are very respectful to cyclists and we will be assured a warm welcome through the picturesque towns and villages through which we will pass.

 The exact route will be confirmed once final numbers are confirmed.

 The itinerary will be as follows:

 Report to the Ride to the Somme Recruitment Centre – The Royal Engineers Museum, Chatham at 11:00am.

 Parking will be available at The Museum.
 You will be able to view many of their exhibits from The Great War.
 You will meet your fellow riders and staff before transferring by coach to Amiens.